University Policies and Procedures

 Liability

-Marshall University, as a state agency, cannot assume responsibility for loss of or damage to the personal property of students.
-Furthermore, the university cannot assume responsibility for personal injury to students.
+Marshall University, as a state agency, cannot assume responsibility for any loss for personal injury or property damage.

 Sexual Harassment Policy Statement